Written by Ada’s Medical Knowledge Team

 - Tongue enlargement (swelling)

-People affected by thyroiditis may present with a goiter – otherwise known as an enlarged thyroid gland.
+People affected by thyroiditis may present with a goiter – the medical term for an enlarged thyroid gland.
 There may be noticeable swelling in the lower part of the neck.
-Goiters can be caused by hyper or hypothyroidism, as well as thyroid nodules and a number of other conditions that affect the thyroid.
+Goiters can be related to hyper or hypothyroidism, as well as thyroid nodules and a number of other conditions that affect the thyroid.

 Types of thyroiditis

 There are a number of different types of thyroiditis.
-Many of these conditions seem to run in families, and they tend to affect a higher number of women than men.
+Many of these thyroid problems seem to run in families, and they tend to affect a higher number of women than men.
+3

 Hashimoto’s thyroiditis (Hashimoto’s disease)

-Also known as chronic lymphocytic thyroiditis, this is the most common type of thyroiditis.
-It is an autoimmune condition in which the immune system mistakenly attacks the thyroid gland, causing gradual damage that can lead to hypothyroidism over time.
-Hashimoto’s thyroiditis is more prevalent among women than men, and is commonly associated with a family history of thyroid disorders.
+Also known as chronic lymphocytic thyroiditis, Hashimoto’s thyroiditis or disease - sometimes written as Hashimoto thyroiditis - is the most common type of thyroiditis.
+It is an autoimmune condition in which the immune system mistakenly attacks the thyroid gland, causing inflammation and gradual damage that can lead to hypothyroidism over time.
+Hashimoto’s thyroiditis is more prevalent among women than men, and is commonly associated with a family history of thyroid disease.
+16

 Hashimoto’s thyroiditis tends to progress slowly and can take months or even years to be detected.
-Those affected may present with a painless goiter, symptoms of hypothyroidism and high levels of thyroid antibodies.
+1 Those affected may present with a painless goiter, symptoms of hypothyroidism and high levels of thyroid antibodies.
 Though less common, there may also be symptoms of hyperthyroidism.
+In some cases, the disease may begin with a period of hyperthyroidism, which leads to hypothyroidism as the thyroid gland becomes damaged.
 The hypothyroidism, which is often lifelong, is treated with thyroid hormone replacement.
+Sometimes, periods of thyroid over- and underactivity may alternate over the course of the disease.
+Regular monitoring and blood tests can help a person manage any thyroid hormone fluctuations that occur.
+16

 Hashimoto’s thyroiditis is sometimes associated with other autoimmune conditions, including Addison’s disease, type 1 diabetes, pernicious anemia, celiac disease and connective tissue disorders like rheumatoid arthritis.
 For more information, see the dedicated page on Hashimoto’s thyroiditis.

 Also known as Ord’s disease, this autoimmune condition is characterized by atrophy of the thyroid gland and hypothyroidism.
-It is very similar to Hashimoto’s disease, apart from the shrinking of the thyroid gland (instead of the development of a goiter).
+It is very similar to Hashimoto’s disease, apart from the shrinking of the thyroid gland instead of the development of a goiter.
 Ord’s disease and Hashimoto’s disease have historically been classified as separate disorders, but research suggests that they may instead be different manifestations of autoimmune thyroiditis, with some medical practitioners calling for the combined term Ord-Hashimoto’s disease to be used.
+17

 De Quervain’s thyroiditis (subacute thyroiditis)